 How we tea proudly

 While I admit I do love my coffee to kick-start my morning, tea for me is my drink of choice later in the day.
 When I lived in London, we would rarely have a team meeting at work that didn’t involve a stop to buy tea first.
 Both there and here, offering or accepting a cup of tea when meeting friends goes hand in hand with enjoying time with them.
-Here we enjoy Bigelow tea both due to the quality and range they have.
-I prefer mint or chamomile tea later in the day, while my husband enjoys green tea.
+Around the world, tea is second only to water as the most consumed drink and it’s becoming more popular, and trendy, here in the US as well.

 They might look fancy, but palmiers are incredibly easy to make.
 First you whizz up some dates and walnuts in the food processor for the filling.
 Flatten out a sheet of puff pasty then crumble over the date-walnut mixture.
 Sprinkle on some sugar, roll it up, cut in slices then bake.
 You need to make sure you leave room for them to expand as they bake, but otherwise there’s not much to note.
-This video shows you how easy they are to put together:

 These date walnut palmiers make the perfect accompaniment to a warm, comforting cup of tea.
 Gently crisp, buttery and with a delicious sweet and slightly nutty filling.
 Plus so easy to make.
 Perfect for sharing with friends and family, and creating a few more memories.
 Why not start with sharing some of your own tea memories?
 How do you tea proudly?

-- ¼cup/ 35g date pieces
+- 1/4 cup date pieces 35g

-- ¼cup/ 30g walnut pieces
+- 1/4 cup walnut pieces 30g

-- 2tbsp cane sugar (or brown)
+- 2 tbsp cane sugar (or brown)

-- Preheat oven to 425F/220C.
+Preheat oven to 425F/220C.

-- Pulse the date and walnut pieces together until they are broken into crumbs.
+Pulse the date and walnut pieces together until they are broken into crumbs.

-- Lay the puff pastry flat on a clean surface, lightly floured if the pastry is a little sticky, and flatten any folds.
+Lay the puff pastry flat on a clean surface, lightly floured if the pastry is a little sticky, and flatten any folds.

-- Sprinkle over the date-walnut mixture and distribute evenly.
+Sprinkle over the date-walnut mixture and distribute evenly.
 It won't cover, but you do want to avoid large clumps.
 If there are any larger pieces of date, break them up as you go.

-- Sprinkle over most of the sugar in a thin layer.
+Sprinkle over most of the sugar in a thin layer.

-- Fold the pastry in from two opposite sides to halfway to the middle.
+Fold the pastry in from two opposite sides to halfway to the middle.
 Then fold each side again to the middle, with a slight gap left.
 Fold one half on top of the other so you end up with 6 layers in all.

-- Ideally, transfer to a baking sheet and chill for 20min or so to help the pastry firm up before slicing but you can also cut immediately if relatively firm.
-Cut slices around ½in/1.25cm thick.
+Ideally, transfer to a baking sheet and chill for 20min or so to help the pastry firm up before slicing but you can also cut immediately if relatively firm.
+Cut slices around 1/2in/1.25cm thick.
 Carefully transfer the slices to a lined baking sheet, cut side up, with plenty of space between as they will expand as they cook.
 Sprinkle over any leftover sugar in any folds that look a little short on filling.

-- Bake for approx 15min until golden brown.
+Bake for approx 15min until golden brown.
 The dates/sugar may go relatively dark but you don't want them to burn so do watch towards the end.
 Reduce the temp if they are getting dark but the pastry hasn't browned yet.
 Allow to cool then enjoy.
 They'll keep for a couple days in a sealed container, though they will lose a little crispness.